 "Healthcare simulation allows learners to connect their actions and non-actions to patient outcomes.
 It is no longer acceptable to practice on patients.
 Patient safety must be first.
-I am honored to serve INACSL as President."
+I am honored to have served as a President of INACSL."

 PhD, Adult Education, Auburn University, 2014